This simple act of practicing gratitude can radically affect my mood and mindset.

 - Are kinder and more compassionate

 - Are more focused on the positives in their lives

 - Have a more balanced perspective and dwell less on first world problems

 - Are physically and mentally healthier.

 Wow!
 All of this from writing down a few words each day!

 So why not kick off this year with an Attitude of Gratitude, buy a nice notebook and pen or get creative and make a Gratitude jar and embrace one of the simplest ways to increase your happiness.

-Interested in increasing your happiness in 2018?
-Why not join my monthly Happiness Club.
+Interested in increasing your happiness?
+Why not join my Happiness Club on Facebook.

 I originally published this article in Uber Moms Blog.